 - Invest in IT solutions that allow employees to work from home, if possible, as they feel better but are still contagious.

-- Ask janitorial services to give extra attention to wiping down high traffic surfaces like fax and photocopy machines, or the break room microwave.
+- Ask janitorial services to give extra attention to wiping down high-traffic surfaces like copiers or the break room microwave.

 - Provide disinfecting towels for employees to be proactive.

 - Stock the area where employees find over-the-counter aids with Oscillococcinum® to keep productivity high.
-It reduces the duration and severity of flu-like symptoms as evidenced by clinical studies, and it does not cause drowsiness.
+Oscillo® reduces the duration and severity of flu-like symptoms as evidenced by four clinical studies.
 The key is to have it on hand.
-In one study, researchers found that 63 percent of patients who took Oscillo® within 24 hours of the onset of symptoms showed “complete resolution” or “clear improvement” within 48 hours.1
+In one study, researchers found that 63 percent of patients who took Oscillo within 24 hours of the onset of symptoms showed “complete resolution” or “clear improvement” within 48 hours.1